 Where sheet piling, shoring, sheeting, bracing, or other supports are necessary, they shall be furnished, placed, maintained and removed by the Contractor.
-At all times the rules of the California Department of Industrial Relations, Division of Industrial Accidents sec 6705, with respect to excavation and construction shall be strictly observed.
+At all times during the work, the contractor shall strictly observe the rules of the California Department of Industrial Relations, Division of Industrial Accidents sec 6705, with respect to excavation and construction.
 Sheet piling and other supports shall be withdrawn in such a manner as to prevent subsequent settlement of the pipe, or additional backfill on sewer lines which might cause overloading.

-Pursuant to State law, all open excavations greater than five feet shall be constructed with bracing, shoring, or other equipment method designed for the protection of life and limb.
+Pursuant to State law, including but not limited to Labor Code Section 6705 and Public Contract Code Section 7104, all open excavations of five feet or more shall be constructed with bracing, shoring, or other equipment method designed for the protection of life and limb, including but not limited to submitting to District a detailed plan showing the design of such bracing, shoring, sloping, or other provisions to protect workers from the hazard of caving ground during trench excavation.
+No excavation shall be started until such plan has been approved by the District.
 The contractor must at all times comply with the requirements of the construction safety orders of the Division of Industrial Safety.

 The minimum required protection will be that described in the Construction Safety Orders of the Division of Industrial Safety.
 It shall be the contractor's responsibility to provide the additional strength required to support the sides of the excavation against loads that may exceed those employed to derive the criteria set forth in the Industrial Safety Orders.
-The contractor shall be solely responsible for any and all liabilities which may arise from his failure to provide adequate shoring, bracing or sheeting as necessary to support the excavation under any and all of the conditions of loading which may exist or which may arise during construction.
+The contractor shall be solely responsible for any and all liabilities which may arise from its failure to provide adequate shoring, bracing or sheeting as necessary to support the excavation under any and all of the conditions of loading which may exist or which may arise during construction.

 In addition, the Contractor shall obtain, pay for, and comply with all provisions of the permit required by Section 6500 of the California Occupational Safety and Health Act.